parthpvaghani/mrFix/README.md

 https://drive.google.com/drive/folders/1mdlttg7G5MkELD-LQO4zHftQ4zmPipYS?usp=sharing

-mrFix App Demo on Youtube
+mrFix App Demo on Youtube - this solution deployed to the hololens. we can achieve it for other devices too like android ios https://youtu.be/0EqW0yh8iJU
-https://youtu.be/0EqW0yh8iJU